tatianegercina/FinTech/07-Curriculum-Resources/Extra_Content/AWS/2/LessonPlan.md

 ![Deleting Amazon SageMaker instance - 3](Images/deleting-sm-3.png)

-Select the instance again on the left circular dot, click on _Actions_ and select _Delete_, then confirm the delete.
+Select the instance again on the left circular dot, click on _Actions_ and select _Delete_ then confirm delete.

 ![Notebook Instance delete](Images/notebook-confirm-delete.png)

 * At the end of Today's lesson, the notebook instances list should be empty and state: "There are currently no resources.", otherwise charges will be incurred for any remaining active instances.

-Lastly, go to the Amazon S3 console, and remove the buckets created for the activity as follows.
+Lastly, go to Amazon S3 console, and remove the buckets created for the activity as follows.

-* Choose the checkbox next to the bucket name, next click on the _Delete_ button.
+* Choose the checkbox next to the bucket name, next click on the the _Delete_ button.

 ![Deleting Amazon SageMaker instance - 4](Images/deleting-sm-4.png)